 Nancy’s worked as a copy editor, copy writer, and photo stylist for clients ranging from the American Institute of Architects, The Washington Post, National Wildlife Federation and NIH, to the Pershing Square Foundation.
 She’s written about local artists for Patch and has guest blogged for Women Etcetera, Design*Sponge and beauty everyday.
 Read her story, “The Magic of Athens,” on The Bitter Southerner.

 In 1990 Nancy founded Frontier, one of the earliest “green” gift and home-furnishings shops.
 It became a Southeastern destination, and still thrives under new ownership.
-She’s spent time in product development and management at the Georgia Museum of Art’s gift shop, and is now the co-creator and organizer of A World Away, a community market festival for artists, craftspeople, antiques dealers, and growers.
+She’s spent time in product development and management at the Georgia Museum of Art’s gift shop, co-created and organized A World Away, a community market festival for artists, craftspeople, antiques dealers, and growers, and now offers her collection of art and antiques on Instagram. (aworldawaynancylendved)